Mathematical modeling of antigenicity for HIV dynamics

 \monitem Let us discuss now the case where two fields vanish simultaneously.
 The case where $V$ and $W$ vanish simultaneously and alone is impossible for the same arguments as the case where $W$ vanishes first.
 The case where $U$ and $W$ vanish simultaneously and alone may be treated in the same way as the case of $U$ vanishing first.
 The only remaining case is if $U$ and $V$ vanish simultaneously (and not $W$).
 Let us then define $t^*$ the smallest such vanishing time.
-The Cauchy-Picard Theorem, applied to the system (\ref{sys_DLR_1}-\ref{sys_DLR_4}) with reversed time, enables us to claim that the (unique) solution is also such that
+The Cauchy-Picard theorem, applied to the system (\ref{sys_DLR_1}-\ref{sys_DLR_4}) with reversed time, enables us to claim that the (unique) solution is also such that \moneqstar \dt{T}{t} = \beta (1-T(t)) + \omega W(t)T(t), \quad \dt{W}{t} = - \zeta W(t) T(t), \quad U(t) = V(t) = 0, \monendstar for all time $t$ in $[t^* - \epsilon, \,t^*]$ for some $\epsilon > 0.$ This contradicts the definition of $t^*$ as the smallest vanishing time.